 The Core Problem: Asking Visitors to Prioritize

 Most homepages are built like showcases.
-They display services, case studies, credentials, process, values, testimonials, awards, blog posts, and CTAs—all at once.
+They display services, credentials, process, testimonials, and CTAs all at once, all at the same visual weight.

-Each element is relevant, well-written, professionally designed.
-But when all elements compete at the same level, the visitor has to decide where to focus.
+Each element might be relevant and well-written.
+But when everything competes at the same level, the visitor has to decide where to focus.
 That decision-making creates friction.

-This isn’t about having too much content.
-It’s about presenting content without a clear hierarchy.
 The visitor shouldn’t have to work to figure out what matters most.
-That’s the business’s job, not the visitor’s.
+That’s the business’s job.

 What “Everything Is Important” Looks Like

-The pattern shows up in predictable ways across websites.
+The pattern shows up in two predictable ways.

 Example 1: The Homepage That Shows It All